 Deposition velocities have been generated with Zhang parameterization, with program dep.
 Use this program to generate deposition velocities using Wesely parameterization.
+You only need to change the value of the entry Rc in section [Options].
 Do not forget to change the path of the output files.
-You may save the new deposition velocities in polyphemus-sessions/ensemble/data/dep/wesely/.
-Perform a simulation using Wesely deposition velocities and Louis parameterization for vertical diffusion.
+You may save the new deposition velocities in polyphemus-sessions/ensemble/data/dep/wesely Perform a simulation using Wesely deposition velocities and Louis parameterization for vertical diffusion.
 Generate results with Troen&Mahrt parameterization too.

 Since all preprocessing steps are well split, it is possible to make many changes from the reference configuration and to combine these changes.
+You may save the different results in new directories in polyphemus-sessions/ensemble/results/.
+Do not forget to change the path of the output files in polyphemus-sessions/ensemble/config/polair3d-saver.cfg.